Victoza

 Use Victoza once a day

 You can have your dose at any time of the day, with or without food.
-When you have found the most convenient time of the day, it's best to inject Victoza around the same time of the day.
+When you have found the most convenient time of the day, it's best to inject Victoza around the same time each day.

 Victoza pens are not pre-fitted with needles

-A suitably sized needle has to be attached to the pen.
-Your pharmacist will advise you on which needles are funded.
+A needle has to be attached to the pen.
+Your pharmacist will advise you on the size and which needles are funded.
 Always use a new needle for each injection.

 Change (rotate) your injection site each day